Group Benefits Insurance

 Medical expenses can quickly add up, and most people are unable to pay for health care out of pocket.
 In order to defray these costs, people purchase health insurance.
-There are two primary venues for health insurance: individual policies and group policies.
+There are two primary venues for health insurance: individual policies and group insurance for employees, (Group Benefits Services).
 Although individual policies are gaining in popularity, group health is by far the most popular and common way for individuals to obtain insurance.

 Current legislation requires all employers to provide some form of health insurance to employees.
 This means that many employers are searching for the best deal on policies, creating a very competitive market.
 Many employers purchase two or three types of policies that can be chosen by employees through a cafeteria plan, while others prefer to purchase only one set of coverages that will apply to all employees who choose to participate.